 The Materials Science and Engineering Department has seen a lot of changes through the decades, and materials today matter just as much (and probably more) than they ever did before.
 Take a look at our rich history:

-1906 – Iowa legislature mandated a new course in Ceramic Engineering at ISU to capitalize on the demand from manufacturers for ceramic drainage tile, no students came until 1907
+1906 – Iowa legislature mandated a new course in Ceramic Engineering at ISU to capitalize on the demand from manufacturers for ceramic drainage tiles.
+No students came until 1907.

 1918 – Ceramic Engineering is elevated to department status

-1947 – U.S. Department of Energy’s Ames Laboratory is established
+1947 – U.S. Department of Energy’s Ames Laboratory (now Ames National Laboratory) is established

-1950s-1960s – Ceramics and Metallurgy begin working together and focus on a more broad notion of materials
+1950s-1960s – Ceramics and Metallurgy begin working together and focus on a broader notion of materials

 1961 – Metallurgy separates from chemistry as its own department